 The long term impact of a struggle for a genuine cause should be understood properly.
 The benefits of past struggles often accrues to the present/future generation.

-Struggles are inevitable to establish more and more equitable peaceful society.
+Struggles are inevitable to establish more and more equitable peaceful society.\

 Let us salute the martyrs of past struggles.

 Let us remember with gratitude all those who suffered immensely in the past struggles.
-Let us carry forward the proud legacy left behind them to make the life of future generations brighter.

 Let us resolve to make future struggles massive success.